liebermeister/model-balancing/resources/README.md

 Model balancing resource files
 ------------------------------

-This folder contains example network models and data (e.g. parameter priors) for use in model balancing.
+This folder contains example models and data for model balancing.